 The majority of employers in this sector are small and medium-sized enterprises (SMEs).
 Employment opportunities are also available in local authorities, sports associations and national governing bodies.

-What's it like working in the sector?
+What's it like working in the leisure, sport and tourism industry?

-Graduates entering the leisure, sport and tourism sector can expect:
+Graduates entering the sector can expect:

 To find out more about typical salaries and working conditions in your chosen career, see job profiles.

 Many careers in the leisure, sport and tourism industries don't require degree-level qualifications.
 A number of people, especially those working in travel and tourism, have climbed the career ladder with a combination of lower-level qualifications and relevant work experience.